twolfson/grunt-spritesmith/README.md

 #### Before proceeding, verify you have [satisfied your preferred engine's requirements][requirements]. ####

-*Errors may appear during installation for other engines.
-If `npm` exits normally, you are fine.*

 [requirements]: #requirements

 Then, add and configure it to your grunt file (`grunt.js` or `Gruntfile.js` depending on your version):